oluteo/CSE-232/hw 06/For2While/README.md

 ## Usage<a name="usage"></a>
 1. Compile the program using a C++ compiler.
 2. Run the compiled executable.
-3. Enter the range for rows and columns when prompted.
+3. Input the number of lines when prompted.
-4. The program will generate and display the times table for the specified range.
+4. The program will convert a "for" loop into an equivalent "while" loop and display the output.

 ## Functionality<a name="functionality"></a>
-The program calculates the times table by multiplying row values by column values.
-It can generate times tables for a user-defined range.
+The program converts a "for" loop into an equivalent "while" loop and generates a pattern of characters and numbers.

 ## Installation<a name="installation"></a>
 1. Download the provided C++ source code file [main.cpp](main.cpp).